Testing two powerful Peltier coolers

 The main detail that caught my attention is that they advertise the device with a picture where the CL-C067 is compared with the TEC-12715.
 And while the TEC-12715 only reaches -25.9°C on its cold side, the CL-C067 goes down to -35.1°C. Nearly 10 degrees lower!
 Other pictures showed temperatures at -36.2°C. So, it can definitely reach better dT than the "regular” Peltier devices (typically -23°C to -25°C, with an air-cooled hot side).
 On top of this, the device is said to be a 70 W device, so again, we have a similar set of parameters as a TEC1-12706 (~12 V, 6 A).
 But since it can produce a large dT, I assume that the heat that it can transfer from the cold side to the hot side is also lower.

 Unfortunately, as we will see in the comparison, this Heke Tech device probably has “falsified” data published.
-In the pictures I found on AliExpress, they state that the cold side could go down even as low as -36.2°C. I did my experiment twice, and I could not reach lower than -26°C. This is 10 degrees lower than the temperature shown in the sellers’ pictures.
+In the pictures I found on the internet, they state that the cold side could go down even as low as -36.2°C. I did my experiment twice, and I could not reach lower than -26°C. This is 10 degrees lower than the temperature shown in the sellers’ pictures.

 I suspect the following trick.
 In the pictures they show with the thermometer, they cool the hot side with water.
 This is not too special so far, however, they could have filled up the water cooling loop with already cold water.
 This would mean that for some time, the hot side would be cooled with below-room-temperature water.
 Due to this, the cold side temperature is also shifted downwards with the same amount as the difference between the room temperature and the water temperature.
 So, if they filled up the water loop with 15°C water, they would gain 10°C difference on the cold side too.
 Guess what, this would explain the almost exactly 10°C difference between my results and the other people’s results.